Recruiting Act 1703

 Section eight of the act relaxed the normal crewing requirements for merchant ships under the Navigation Acts, which mandates that three quarters of the crew be English subjects.
 This act allowed up to half the crew to be foreigners during the war.
 It was intended to make experienced English seamen more available to serve on ships of war.

+Subsequent developments

-The act was repealed by the Statute Law Revision Act 1867.
+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).